Dimension-independent spectral gap of polar slice sampling: Introduction

 The slice sampling methodology (see e.g.~\cite{BesagGreen}) provides a framework for the construction of a Markov chain $(X_n)_{n\in\N_0}$ with $\pi$-reversible transition kernel, where the distribution of $X_n$ converges (under weak regularity conditions) to the distribution of interest, see e.g. \cite{SliceConv}.
 We focus here on polar slice sampling (PSS) that exploits the almost surely well-defined factorization $\varrho(x) = p_0(x) p_1(x)$ with

 where $\norm{\cdot}$ denotes the Euclidean norm in $\R^d$.
 The choice of this particular factorization in the slice sampling context has been proposed in \cite{PolarSS}.
-The resulting transition mechanism of the corresponding Markov chain $(X_n)_{n\in\N_0}$ on $(\R^d, \B(\R^d))$ can be presented as follows. \begin{alg} Given the target density $\varrho = p_0 \, p_1$ and the current state $X_{n-1}=x$, PSS w.r.t. $\varrho$ generates the next instance $X_n$ by the following two steps: \begin{enumerate} \item Draw an auxiliary random variable $T_{n}$ with respect to (w.r.t.) the uniform distribution on $\ooint{0}{p_1(x)}$.
+The resulting transition mechanism of the corresponding Markov chain $(X_n)_{n\in\N_0}$ on $(\R^d, \B(\R^d))$ can be presented as follows.\\[-1ex]

+\begin{alg} Given the target density $\varrho = p_0 \, p_1$ and the current state $X_{n-1}=x$, PSS w.r.t. $\varrho$ generates the next instance $X_n$ by the following two steps: \begin{enumerate} \item Draw an auxiliary random variable $T_{n}$ with respect to (w.r.t.) the uniform distribution on $\ooint{0}{p_1(x)}$.
 Call the realization $t_n$ and define the super level set

 \item Draw $X_{n}$ from the distribution $\mu_{t_n}$ on $\R^d$ that is given by